MicrosoftDocs/azure-docs/articles/industry/agriculture/prepare-for-deployment.md

     wget -N -O farmbeats-installer.sh https://aka.ms/AzureFarmbeatsInstallerScript

     ```
-The script automatically downloads all dependencies, builds the deployer.
-Then you'll be prompted to agree to Azure FarmBeats End-user license agreement (EULA)
+The script automatically downloads all dependencies, and builds the deployer.
+Then, you're prompted to agree to the Azure FarmBeats End-user license agreement (EULA).

 - Enter ‘Y’ if you agree and you will proceed to the next step.
 - Enter ‘N’ if you do not agree to the terms and the deployment will terminate.